binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/gene-tree/20201021-raxml-hb/README.md

 # Goal
 A repeat of the 2020-07-23 analysis (see sister folder) on an updated version of the homologs sequence.

-To align the sequences, I first did the ClustalO alignment with 50 iterations, which took 3 hours on 10 slots on ARGON.
+To align the sequences, I first did the ClustalO alignment with 50 iterations, which took only a few minutes on 30 slots on ARGON.
 Instead of running Muscle on the unaligned sequences, I decided to use the `muscle -in <Aligned> -out <Refined> -refine` function.
 This took no time to complete, but upon inspecting the output, there seems to be very minimal changes.
-Nonetheless, I decided to run RAxML on both, this time only on the first 530 columns of both alignments.
+Nonetheless, I decided to run RAxML on both, this time only on the first 480 columns of both alignments.

-To extract the first 500 columns in the alignment for tree reconstruction, I used the following commands.
+To extract the first 480 columns in the alignment for tree reconstruction, I used the following commands.

 ```bash
 bioawk -c fastx '{print ">"$name;print substr($seq, 1, 480)}' XP_028889033_homologs_N500_clustalo.faa > XP_028889033_clustalo_C480.faa